Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 ```
 def convert_f_to_c(temp):
 ```
 Copilot will suggest the body `return (temp - 32) * 5 / 9`, which in this case is exactly what we wanted.
+We can use `Tab` to accept the presented code, which moves it from a greyed-out suggestion to code in the file that we can navigate and edit.

 ![The function definition "def convert_f_to_c(temp):" with a greyed out suggestion from Copilot that reads "return (temp - 32) * 5 / 9"](assets/copilot-interface-shortcuts/copilot-temperature-example.png)
 *Fig. A function definition we wrote with a suggestion from Copilot in grey below*